dokryconn/Dokters-Prescription/README.md

 - The **“Power & Sleep Hotkeys”** script assigns hotkeys to sleep, hibernate, or shutdown your PC.
-See the “Power & Sleep Hotkeys README.txt” for more information.
+See the `Power & Sleep Hotkeys README.txt` for more information.